APPENDICES

 4

-Pierre, by his second wife, born at Opelousas in September 1792, married Ludivine or Severine, daughter of French Creole Eustache Moreau, at the Opelousas church, St. Landry Parish, in September 1819.
+Pierre, by his father's second wife, born at Opelousas in September 1792, married Ludivine or Severine, daughter of Eustache Moreau and Dorothée Roy, at the Opelousas church, St. Landry Parish, in September 1819.
 Their daughter married into the Lanclos family.
-He and his wife seem to have had no sons, so this line of the family, except for its blood, may have died with him.
+Did Pierre father any sons?

 5

-Louis, by his second wife, baptized at Opelousas, age unrecorded, in October 1796, married Marie dite Doralise, daughter of fellow Acadian Joseph Sonnier of La Butte, at the St. Martinville church, St. Martin Parish, in November 1817.
+Louis, by his father's second wife, baptized at Opelousas, age unrecorded, in October 1796, married Marie dite Doralise, daughter of fellow Acadians Joseph Sonnier and Marie Thibodeaux of La Butte, at the St. Martinville church, St. Martin Parish, in November 1817.
 Their son Louis Dupré, called Dupré and Dupréville, was born in St. Martin Parish in November 1818, Joseph in October 1819, and Pierre, also called Clerville, in Lafayette Parish in July 1823 but died at age 3 in August 1826.
 Their daughter married into the Bertrand and Melançon families.
-Louis remarried to Susanne, daughter of fellow Acadian Augustin Dugas, at the Vermilionville church, Lafayette Parish, in November 1828.
+Louis remarried to Susanne, daughter of fellow Acadians Augustin Dugas and Marie Duhon, at the Vermilionville church, Lafayette Parish, in November 1828.
 Their son Théogène was baptized at the Vermilionville church, age 4 months, in April 1831, Théodule was born in June 1832, a child, perhaps a son, name unrecorded, died at age 3 months in March 1831, another child, perhaps a son, name unrecorded, died 3 days after its birth in November 1835, and Aurelien, also called Chretien, was baptized at the Vermilionville church, age 12 days, in November 1839.
 Their daughters married into the Albarado and Richard families.
-In August 1850, the federal census taker in Lafayette Parish counted 5 slaves--4 males and 1 female, all black, ranging in age from 35 years to 3 months--on Louis Chiaisson's farm in the parish's Western District.
+In August 1850, the federal census taker in Lafayette Parish counted 5 slaves--4 males and 1 female, all black, ranging in age from 35 years to 3 months--on Louis Chiaisson's farm in the parish's western district.
 In June 1860, the federal census taker in Lafayette Parish counted 6 slaves--5 males and 1 female, all mulatto except for 1 black, ages 50 to 6--on Louis Chiason's farm next to Mrs. John Bt.
 Chiason.
+Louis, in his early or mid-70s, may have remarried again--perhaps his third marriage--to Marie Carmélite Sidalise, daughter of fellow Acadians Leufroi Sonnier and Carmelite Comeaux and widow of Pierre Anaclet Richard, in a civil ceremony in Lafayette Parish in February 1869.

 5a

-Louis Dupré, by his first wife, married Marie Josephine, called Josephine, daughter of French Creole Simon Durio of Grand Coteau, at the Vermilionville church, Lafayette Parish, in February 1840; Marie's mother was a Landry.
-Their son Louis Dupré, fils was born in Lafayette Parish in December 1840, and twins Simon Homere and Simonet Emard in August 1848.
-Louis Dupré, père died in Lafayette Parish in November 1859; he was only 41 years old.
+Louis Dupré, by his father's first wife, married Marie Josephine, called Josephine, daughter of Simon Durio and his Acadian wife Marie Madeleine Landry of Grand Coteau, at the Vermilionville church, Lafayette Parish, in February 1840.
+Their son Louis Dupré, fils was born in Lafayette Parish in December 1840, and twins Simon Homere, called Homere, and Simonet Emard or Aymar, called Aymar, in August 1848.
+Louis Dupré, père died in Lafayette Parish in November 1859, age 41.

 5b

-Joseph, by his first wife, married Marie Odile, called Odile, daughter of French Creole Francois Begnaud, at the Vermilionville church, Lafayette Parish, in December 1840; Marie's mother was a Robichaux.
-Joseph died in Lafayette Parish in May 1842; he was only 22 years old.
-He and his wife did not have sons, so this line of the family, except perhaps for its blood, died with him.
+Joseph, by his father's first wife, married Marie Odile, called Odile, daughter of Francois Begnaud and his Acadian wife Mélanie Robichaux, at the Vermilionville church, Lafayette Parish, in December 1840.
+Joseph died in Lafayette Parish in May 1842, age 22.
+Did he father any children?

 5c

-Théogène, by his second wife, married Azema or Azémie, daughter of fellow Acadian Jean Baptiste Trahan, at the Vermilionville church, Lafayette Parish, in November 1854.
-Their son Cleopha was born in Lafayette Parish in August 1855, Jean Louis in August 1856, a child, name and age unrecorded, died in December 1859, and Joseph Selma was born in May 1864.
-During the War Between the States, Théogène served with his nephew Louis Dupré, fils in Company E of the 26th Regiment Louisiana Infantry, a front-line unit raised in Lafayette Parish that fought at Vicksburg, Mississippi.
-His son Joseph was born a month after he returned to his unit after being captured at Vicksburg the year before.
+Théogène, by his father's second wife, married Azema or Azémie, daughter of fellow Acadian Jean Baptiste Trahan and his Creole wife Claire Dubois, at the Vermilionville church, Lafayette Parish, in November 1854.
+Their son Cleopha was born in Lafayette Parish in August 1855, Jean Louis in August 1856, a child, name and age unrecorded, perhaps a son, died in December 1859, and Joseph Selma was born in May 1864.
+During the War of 1861-65, Théogène served with his nephew Louis Dupré, fils in Company E of the 26th Regiment Louisiana Infantry, raised in Lafayette Parish, which fought at Vicksburg, Mississippi.
+His son Joseph was born a month after he returned to his unit following its exchange.
+Théogène's succession was filed at the Vermilionville courthouse in February 1867; he would have been age 36 that year.

 5d

-Théodule, by his second wife, married Adonatille or Donatille, daughter of fellow Acadian Olivier Guidry, at the Vermilionville church, Lafayette Parish, in December 1858.
-Their son Edgar was born in Lafayette Parish in January 1862, and Louis Olivier in February 1864.
+Théodule, by his father's second wife, married Adonatille or Donatille, daughter of fellow Acadian Olivier Guidry, fils and his Creole wife Marie Meaux, at the Vermilionville church, Lafayette Parish, in December 1858.
+Their son Edgar was born in Lafayette Parish in January 1862, Louis Olivier in February 1864, Hebrard in May 1866 but died the following September, and Adam was born in September 1868.

 5e

-Aurelien, by his second wife, married fellow Acadian Marie Aphanelie, called Fanelly, Dugas in a civil ceremony in Lafayette Parish in April 1860.
-His succession record was filed at the Vermilionville courthouse, Lafayette Parish, in September 1864; he would have been 25 years old that year.
+Aurelien, by his father's second wife, married fellow Acadian Marie Aphanelie, called Fanelly, Dugas in a civil ceremony in Lafayette Parish in April 1860.
+His succession record was filed at the Vermilionville courthouse, Lafayette Parish, in September 1864, age 25.
+Did he father any children?

 6

-Youngest son Basile, fils, by his second wife, born at Opelousas in c1800 and baptized there, age 4, in October 1804, died in Lafayette Parish in October 1862.
-He was 62 years old and did not marry.
+Youngest son Basile, fils, by his father's second wife, born at Opelousas in c1800 and baptized there, age 4, in October 1804, died in Lafayette Parish in October 1862, age 62, and did not marry.

 ~

-In the late 1780s, a Chiasson who had come to Louisiana as an orphan with two uncles in 1765 moved to the Opelousas District and added substantially to that center of family settlement:
+During the late 1780s, a Chiasson who had come to Louisiana as an orphan with two uncles in 1765 and lived with them at St.-Jacques on the river, moved to the Opelousas District and added substantially to that center of family settlement:

-Jean-Baptiste, son of Joseph Chiasson and Annette Sonnier of Chignecto, was born at Halifax in c1762 when his parents were being held as prisoners there.
-He came to Louisiana with his paternal uncles, Pierre and Paul Chiasson, in 1765 and followed them to Cabanocé/St.-Jacques on the river.
-When he came of age, Jean-Baptiste crossed the Atchafalaya Basin to the Opelousas District, where he married Marie, daughter of fellow Acadian Jean LeBlanc, in the late 1780s.
-They settled along upper Bayou Plaquemine Brûlé on the prairie west of Opelousas Post.
+Jean-Baptiste, son of Joseph Chiasson and Annette Sonnier of Chignecto and nephew of Pierre and Paul, was born at Halifax in c1762 when his parents were being held as prisoners of war there.
+He was still very young when he came to Louisiana with his paternal uncles in 1765 and followed them to Cabanocé/St.-Jacques on the river.
+When he came of age, Jean-Baptiste crossed the Atchafalaya Basin to the Opelousas District, where he married Marie, daughter of fellow Acadian Jean LeBlanc and his Anglo wife Marie Hayes, in the late 1780s (their oldest recorded child, daughter Julienne, was born in April 1788 and buried the following June).
+They settled along upper Bayou Plaquemine Brûlé near present-day Church Point, on the prairie west of Opelousas.
 Their daughters married into the Cart and Dugas families.
-Three of their five sons married and settled near Grand Coteau, east of Plaquemine Brûlé, or in what became Lafayette Parish.
+Three, perhaps four, of their five sons married and settled near Grand Coteau, east of Plaquemine Brûlé; in what became Lafayette Parish; and in southeast Texas.
 One grandson settled near Breaux Bridge, St. Martin Parish.
+By 1840, Jean-Baptiste moved to southeast Texas to live with his youngest son Magloire.
+He died at his son's home at Beaumont, Texas, on 20 July 1854; his family insisted he was age 109 at the time of his death, but he likely was closer to 92.
 Most of the Chiassons on the western prairies descend from Jean-Baptiste, his sons, and grandsons.

 1